-- (a) A covered party may discontinue submitting a compliance report for the purposes of this chapter under the following conditions: - (i) After three consecutive years of reporting covered GHG emissions less than 50,000 MT CO2e/yr; and - (ii) The covered party notified Ecology of its intent to discontinue the report by the compliance report deadline in WAC 173-442-250. - (iii) Covered parties must continue to submit annual GHG reports required by chapter 173-441 WAC. - (b) A covered party that shuts down or changes operations to eliminate covered GHG emissions is exempt from submitting future compliance reports under the follow-ing conditions: - (i) The covered party must: - (A) Submit a compliance report for the last year of operation; - (B) Certify the closure of all GHG emitting processes and operations; and - (C) Notify Ecology of its intent to discontinue the compliance report by the compliance report deadline in WAC 173-442-250. - (ii) Exemptions.
-This provision does not apply to: - (A) Seasonal or temporary cessation of operations; - (B) Municipal solid waste landfills;

-- (C) Industrial waste landfills; or - (D) Underground coal mines. - (iii) The covered party must resume submitting a compliance report for any future calendar year when GHG-emitting processes or operations resume operation. - (c) A covered party must resume submitting a compliance report when total covered GHG emissions exceed 50,000 MT CO2e/year.

-(8) Ecology actions.

-- (a) Ecology is not responsible for failure of electronically submitted reports. - (b) Ecology must deem a report submitted electronically to be validly signed when accompanied by a digital signature that meets the requirements designated by Ecology.
+- (b) A covered party that shuts down or changes operations to eliminate covered GHG emissions is exempt from submitting future compliance reports under the following conditions: - (i) The covered party must: - (A) Submit a compliance report for the last year of operation; - (B) Certify the closure of all GHG emitting processes and operations; and - (C) Notify ecology of its intent to discontinue the compliance report by the compliance report deadline in WAC 173-442-250. - (ii) Exemptions.
+This provision does not apply to: - (A) Seasonal or temporary cessation of operations; - (B) Municipal solid waste landfills; - (C) Industrial waste landfills; or - (D) Underground coal mines. - (iii) The covered party must resume submitting a compliance report for any future calendar year when GHG-emitting processes or operations resume operation. - (c) A covered party must resume submitting a compliance report when total covered GHG emissions exceed 50,000 MT $CO_2e/year$. - (8) Ecology actions. - (a) Ecology is not responsible for failure of electronically submitted reports. - (b) Ecology must deem a report submitted electronically to be validly signed when accompanied by a digital signature that meets the requirements designated by ecology.